vmbrasseur/agstack-website/index.md

 permalink: /
 ---

-The AgStack Foundation seeks to improve global agriculture efficiency through the creation, maintenance and enhancement of free, re-usable, open and specialized digital infrastructure for data and applications.
+The AgStack Foundation is the home of open collaboration for digital agricultural infrastructure, applications, data, and specifications.